 Runtime: 115 minutes

 This Christopher Nolan classic is an elongated think piece, full of head-scratching wonder.
 It’s a lesson in discontinuity, with time pretty much thrown out the window from the start.
 As such, it’s engaging throughout, requiring your close attention as the story unravels its many, many threads.

 Main Cast: Guy Pearce, Carrie-Anne Moss, Joe Pantoliano

 Kill Bill almost instantly brought samurai culture back to the fore, in a rock star style built around the one and only Uma Thurman.
 The movie has pizazz, excellent fight scenes, and Tarantino’s stylishness throughout.
 The late David Carradine shines here, as does some unrivaled choreography, and a prevailing coolness.

-This 2004 biopic highlights the remarkable life of Ray Charles, with deft acting on behalf of Jamie Foxx and Kerry Washington, especially.
+This 2004 biopic highlights the remarkable life of Ray Charles, with deft acting by Jamie Foxx and Kerry Washington, especially.
 Covering three decades of the iconic piano man’s life is no small task but the film does it rather effortlessly.
 It was almost ahead of its time, given the recent trend of musician-based films (Rocketman, Bohemian Rhapsody, etc.).